Overcome The Labor Shortage In 2024 And Beyond

 - Maintaining a safe and respectable work environment is paramount in today’s job market.

 - Innovative solutions, like on-demand pay and efficient shift scheduling tools, can greatly help businesses in these challenging times.

-That’s the simplest definition of a labor shortage—it’s something we’re heard about a lot in 2021 and it’s continuing in 2022.
+The labor shortage—it’s something we’ve heard about a lot in the past few years, and it’s not going away.
 You need help.
 There’s opportunity for growth.
 There’s lots of work to be done.
 And there doesn’t seem to be anyone to help you.

-We’ve been dealing with this labor shortage for a little over a year now, but they’ve occurred throughout history for a variety of reasons.
+We’ve been dealing with this labor shortage for years now, but shortages have occurred throughout history for a variety of reasons.
 They can happen because large numbers of generational workers periodically retire, leaving a worker and skill gap that upcoming generations eventually fill.
 Or demographic and geographic population shifts create localized shortages.
 Sometimes new types of jobs may require skills that the current pool of workers aren’t interested or qualified in yet.
 And seasonal businesses experience labor shortages if they depend on a workforce that has other factors (e.g. school hasn’t let out yet or foreign workers aren’t able to travel into the country).

 Before, we heard stories of businesses who were trying to spring back after the pandemic, but due to the labor shortage, had to cut hours and services instead.
 Now, things are a little different.
 The shortage is still being driven by health concerns and caregiving responsibilities, but there’s a new twist that employers are having to deal with—higher turnover as workers re-evaluate their priorities and take advantage of the labor shortage to leave for better pay and benefits.

 We’re going to take a look at what’s happening, and provide you with a few tips on how you can attract workers and get your business back to being fully-staffed.

 Table of contents